Skip to content

 The collected-files manifest is treated as configuration input for the watcher, not as a publish trigger.

-That means when ts:publish updates resources/js/types/laravel-ts-collected-files.json, the plugin will refresh its internal watched-file list and continue.
+That means when ts:publish updates resources/js/types/data/laravel-ts-collected-files.json, the plugin will refresh its internal watched-file list and continue.
 It will not immediately run ts:publish again from that manifest write.

 Plugin Options